 Prologue

 High in the Southern Andes of Ecuador is a major wetland that provides critical water resources to adjacent local communities on the Pacific and the Amazon sides of the continental divide.
 Visitors to this remote region are amazed by the verdant green hills and mountains and the pristine lagoons, and peatlands.
-The un-disturbed ecology, the vulnerable and endangered species that inhabit this region, and the exceptional water resources directly impact the livelihoods and culture of residents including the Saraguro, Shuar, and Mestiza people who have lived in this wetlands region for generations.
-However, concerns from recent and potential mining claims in this region as well as some road construction raised concerns that adverse or inappropriate uses could seriously impact this critical and fragile ecological habitat, the water resources, and negatively impact the future livelihoods of nearby local communities.
+The un-disturbed ecology, the vulnerable and endangered species that inhabit this region, and the exceptional water resources directly impacts the livelihoods and culture of residents including the Saraguro, Shuar, and Mestiza people who have lived in this wetlands region for generations.
+However, concerns from recent and potential mining claims coupled withroad construction raised concerns that adverse or inappropriate uses could seriously impact this critical and fragile ecological habitat, the water resources, and negatively impact the future livelihoods of nearby local communities.

 A local university, Universidad Técnica Particular de Loja (UTPL), recognized these ecological values, potential threats, and the importance on future conservation planning.
 UTPL has been collaboratively working with these local communities for over ten years to find a shared approach that will protect and preserve this critical wetland, and support the livelihoods, social health and vitality of these communities.
-Recently all of the local communities were able to reach consensus by agreeing to protect this wetland region through the international Ramsar
+Recently all of the local communities were able to reach a consensus by agreeing to protect this wetland region through the international Ramsar

 Convention program.
 This case study also illustrates how UTPL approached their research role with these diverse local communities.
 This regional effort